 The Multilingual Writing Center supports the mission of the foreign language departments to develop students' critical thinking skills and fluency in writing.
 The MWC assists writers of all levels and abilities who are working on essays written in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian, or Spanish.
 Trained tutors and Overseas Assistants will work one-on-one with writers on a variety of concerns, including developing ideas; understanding genres; organizing material; crafting sentences; analyzing and correcting patterns of error; and building vocabulary.

-The Multilingual Writing Center is located on the lower level of Waidner-Spahr Library.
-Hours of operation are: Sunday 2:30pm - 10:30pm and Monday, Tuesday, Wednesday, Thursday 6:30pm - 10:30pm.
+The Multilingual Writing Center is located on the main level of Waidner-Spahr Library.
+Hours of operation are: Sunday 12:30pm - 10:30pm and Monday, Tuesday, Wednesday, Thursday 2:30pm - 10:30pm.
 MWC is closed on Friday and Saturday.
-It is best to call ahead for an appointment, during the hours of operation - 245-1767.
+More information about scheduling appointments can be found here.

 Peer Tutors are available to assist students experiencing difficulty in selected courses.
 The tutoring relationship offers a unique opportunity to meet the individual needs of the student.
 This is particularly helpful when a course requires knowledge of material from previous courses.